Prince Harry, Duke of Sussex: Other cases

+In May 2019, Splash News issued a formal apology to the Sussexes for sending photographers to their Cotswolds residence, which put their privacy at risk.
+The agency also agreed to pay damages and legal costs associated with the case.
+In December 2019, PA Media retracted the publishing of a Christmas card photograph of Harry, Meghan, and their son Archie.
+The agency said that the photo was retracted because they had been advised that the photograph was "not representative of the Christmas card sent by the Duke and Duchess of Sussex".
 In January 2020, lawyers issued a legal warning to the press after paparazzi photographs were published in the media.
-After his resignation from the royal family was announced, Harry appeared "to lay the blame at the feet of the press" for his decision.
 In March 2020, the couple took Splash UK to court after the Duchess and their son were photographed without permission during a "private family outing" while staying in Canada.
 The case was settled later that year with Splash UK agreeing to no longer take unauthorised photos of the family.
-On 20 April 2020, the Duke and Duchess announced that they would no longer cooperate with the Daily Mail, the Sun, the Mirror and the Express.
-They won an apology in October from American news agency X17 for taking photographs of their son at their home using drones.
+In April 2020, the Duke and Duchess announced that they would no longer cooperate with the Daily Mail, the Sun, the Mirror and the Express.
+They won an apology in October that year from American news agency X17 for taking photographs of their son at their home using drones.

 In June 2020, it was reported that Harry's lawyers had issued a 'letter before action', threatening to sue the Sun and Dan Wootton, based on the allegations that they had paid money to associates of palace officials to secure their stories.
 It was alleged that the Sun had made two payments amounting to £4,000 to the partner of a royal official in relation to stories published in June and July 2019 which detailed the nannying and god-parenting arrangements for Harry and Meghan's son Archie.
 News Group Newspapers, publisher of the Sun, emphasised that they had done nothing "unlawful" in sourcing the stories and no illegal payments were made.
 Wootton's lawyers denied that any payments were made unlawfully to a public official or a proxy and described the claims as "a smear campaign by unknown bad actors."
 Wootton has been credited with breaking the story about Megxit and Harry and Meghan's initial plans for moving to Canada in the Sun on 8 January 2020, which prompted the couple to issue an announcement within hours, confirming their plans for stepping back from their royal duties.
 Sources close to the couple later spoke to The New York Times, stating that they "felt forced to disclose their plans prematurely" as they learned about the Sun's intentions to publish the story.
 Wootton disputed the claim as "They released the statement after we had published the story and had so much notice."